Akianonymus/gdrive-downloader/README.md

 These are the custom flags that are currently implemented:

+-   <strong>-aria | --aria-flags 'flags'</strong>

+    Use aria2c to download. "-aria" doesn't take arguments.

+    To give custom flags as argument, use long flag, --aria-flags. e.g: --aria-flags '-s 10 -x 10'

+    Note 1: aria2c can only resume google drive downloads if `-k/--key` or `-o/--oauth` option is used, otherwise, it will use curl.

+    Note 2: aria split downloading won't work in normal mode ( without `-k` or `-o` flag ) because it cannot get the remote server size.
+Same for any other feature which uses remote server size.

+    Note 3: By above notes, conclusion is, aria is basically same as curl in normal mode, so it is recommended to be used only with `--key` and `--oauth` flag.

+    ---

 -   <strong>-o | --oauth</strong>

     Use this flag to trigger oauth authentication.